Marxism and religion: Religion in the People's Republic of China

 The People's Republic of China was established in 1949 and for much of its early history maintained a hostile attitude toward religion which was seen as emblematic of feudalism and foreign colonialism.
+Mao Zedong struggled against traditional religions, describing them as superstition to be discarded.
 Houses of worship, including temples, mosques and churches, were converted into non-religious buildings for secular use.
 However, this attitude relaxed considerably in the late 1970s with the end of the Cultural Revolution.
 The 1978 Constitution of the People's Republic of China guaranteed "freedom of religion" with a number of restrictions.
 Since the mid-1990s, there has been a massive program to rebuild Buddhist and Taoist temples that were destroyed in the Cultural Revolution.
 However, the Chinese Communist Party still remains explicitly atheist and religion is heavily regulated, with only specific state-operated churches, mosques and temples being allowed for worship.

 Religion in Cambodia

 Democratic Kampuchea

 Pol Pot, leader of the Khmer Rouge regime, suppressed Cambodia’s Buddhist religion as monks were defrocked; temples and artifacts, including statues of the Buddha, were destroyed; and people praying or expressing other religious sentiments were often killed.
 The Christian and Muslim communities were among the most persecuted as well.
 The Roman Catholic cathedral of Phnom Penh was razed.
-The Khmer Rouge forced Muslims to eat pork, which they regard as an abomination.
+The Khmer Rouge forced Muslims to eat pork, which they believe is prohibited unless they are starving.
 Many of those who refused were killed.
 Christian clergy and Muslim imams were executed.